yazz/VisualJS/README.md

 A few notes:

-- Uses Clojure for the server side.
+- Uses Clojure for the server side
-- Uses ClojureScript client-side.
+- Uses ClojureScript client-side
-- Best developed and run using the LightTable IDE.
+- Exclusively uses the LightTable IDE